A curator, a strategist, and an educator.

-I tell stories.
-I write with images.
-I think with things.
+I tell stories—writing with images and thinking with things.

 I believe that simple words can communicate big ideas.
 I work with people to find insights in the everyday and the unexpected, and with them, I design experiences that inspire.

 I grew up in Richmond, Virginia and moved to Dublin, Ireland in 1998.
 I studied history and archaeology at Trinity College Dublin.
 During my doctoral research, I apprenticed as an art technician at the Douglas Hyde Gallery.
 This led to a career as an independent curator.
-In 2010, I moved to Providence, Rhode Island to join Brown University and the Rhode Island School of Design.
-There I served as Curator of the David Winton Bell Gallery and on the executive committee of the Creative Arts Council.
-In 2013, I moved to Istanbul, Turkey to join the faculty of Koç University, where I curated An Innocent City responding to Orhan Pamuk’s Museum of Innocence.
-I’ve published books and essays on contemporary art, archaeology and heritage, and I’ve held fellowships at Brown University, the University of Notre Dame, and University College Dublin.
+In 2010, I moved to Providence, Rhode Island to join Brown University and the Rhode Island School of Design, where I serve as Curator of the David Winton Bell Gallery and on the executive committee of the Creative Arts Council.
+During the 2013-2014 academic year, I was based in Istanbul, Turkey as Assistant Professor of Contemporary Art and Curatorial Practice at Koç University.
+There I curated An Innocent City responding to Orhan Pamuk’s Museum of Innocence.
+I have published books and essays on contemporary art, archaeology and heritage, and I’ve held fellowships at Brown University, the University of Notre Dame, and University College Dublin.

 Email: ian [at] aldenrussell [dot] com